Setting Translation Checks

 On-demand translation checks

-In order to run translation checks on demand, you need to:
+To run translation checks on demand, you need to:

-1. Visit the Settings page of your project in Transifex
+1. Visit the Settings page of your project in Transifex.

-2. Click on the Workflow tab
+2. Click on the Workflow tab.

-3. Scroll down to the "Quality Assurance" section
+3. Scroll down to the "Quality Assurance" section.

 4. Click on the highlighted text "Check now" as shown below: